microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ```
 ![TODO](images/Warning_ProgrammaticClose.jpg)

-## Custom styling: accent color and icon
+## Custom styling: status color and icon
-Outside of the pre-defined banner types, the AccentColor and IconSource properties can be set to customize the styling.
+Outside of the pre-defined banner types, the StatusColor and IconSource properties can be set to customize the styling.

-A color can be set via the AccentColor property with a hex code, i.e. #800000 for maroon.
+A color can be set via the StatusColor property with a hex code, i.e. #800000 for maroon.
 TBD: should other color definition methods be supported like RGB?
 Are there already Fluent aliases for many hex codes?